konflux-ci/architecture/ADR/0047-creating-pending-pipelineruns.md

 * at 2024-11-20 14:04:57,309, we noticed MPC freed the capacity for s390x
 * at 2024-11-20 14:04:59,660 pipeline run `my-comp-2-on-push-...` was started, no luck for `my-comp-3-on-push-...` though

+Code used in this example is here: [prs-controller.py](https://gitlab.cee.redhat.com/jhutar/mystoneinst/-/blob/main/prs-controller.py?ref_type=heads)

+### Shortcomings

+As of today this approach with creating pipeline run in Pending state hijack some PaC behavior, making, for example, the GitHub checks being updated only once the pipeline run finishes.
+Probably, this could be improved on Tekton side.

-Currently this is POC code only and besides lots of other things, we know about these issues that would need to happen:
+Currently this POC code in example section is very bare bones.
+Besides lots of other things, we know about these issues that would need to be fixed to make it possible:

 * [KFLUXBUGS-1474](https://issues.redhat.com/browse/KFLUXBUGS-1474) - metric `multi_platform_controller_running_tasks` can give negative numbers
 * [KFLUXINFRA-1062](https://issues.redhat.com/browse/KFLUXINFRA-1062) - MPC metric showing pool size for individual platforms